Best Environmental Science Summer Programs for High School Students – 2026

 • Eligibility: Rising juniors, seniors, and college freshmen

-• Application Deadline: January (first deadline), March (final deadline)
+• Application Deadline: January 16 (first deadline), March 2 (second deadline); March 30 (final rolling deadline)

 Passionate about our planet’s oceans?
 The Sea Education Association’s environmental science summer programs may be the perfect fit.
 At the SEA campus in Cape Cod, Massachusetts, students study college-level topics in oceanography, marine biology, and environmental science while being mentored by professional scientists.

 The program is rigorous and students can expect to attend classes on a daily basis.
-Through lab activities, lectures, and research projects, they’ll learn about everything from seawater chemistry to plate tectonics to ocean policy.
+Through lab activities, lectures, and a research project on a topic of choice, they’ll learn about everything from seawater chemistry to plate tectonics to ocean policy.
 Moreover, they’ll become familiar with oceanographic research techniques, build their communication and critical thinking skills, and become more adept leaders.
 Field trips to the Woods Hole Oceanographic Institute, Marine Biological Lab, and Woodwell Climate Research Center round out the experience.

 To be eligible for these environmental science summer programs for high school students, you must have completed at least one science and one math course.
 Additionally, you’ll need to submit a transcript and academic reference as well as several short essays.
-Although the program has a spring deadline, be sure to apply as soon as the application opens—materials are reviewed on a rolling basis.
+Since the program only accepts 20-25 students and has a rolling deadline, be sure to apply as soon as the application opens.

 Final Thoughts – Environmental Science Summer Programs for High School Students